 Traveling on our freeways can be not only frustrating and time-consuming, it can also be dangerous.
 Here is a look at some of the most dangerous interstates in Southern California.

 - I-5 – Two sections of Interstate 5 in Southern California have been noted as particularly dangerous.
 One is a section in San Diego County; the other is located in Los Angeles County.
 In October of 2007, a tunneled Los Angeles County section was the scene of a 26-car pile-up and engulfing fire that killed three.
+Such horrific incidents highlight the importance of consulting a multicar accident lawyer if you’re involved in a complex crash like this one.
 A year later, it was named the most dangerous highway in the United States.
 While perhaps not as spectacular in nature as the 2007 incident, accidents are routine on both stretches of I-5 in these two counties.

 - I-40 – Traveling to and from San Bernardino on Interstate 40 can be a challenge for even the most experienced California driver.
 Hundreds of accidents occur in the area around San Bernardino annually, accounting for dozens of deaths.
 The hotter the California sun, the slicker this highway seems to get, contributing to the risky conditions on this stretch of road.